Moscow

 To put Moscow's size in perspective, its area of 2,511 km² is roughly the same size as Luxembourg.
 Meanwhile, Stockholm at 188 km² is roughly the same size as Washington D.C..

-Sweden's capital, spread across 14 islands.
 Also known as "Venice of the North", Stockholm has an area of 188 km² and is home to 1.0 million people.
 It was established in 1252.
-Visitors come for Gamla Stan (Old Town), Vasa Museum, ABBA Museum, and much more.
+Visitors come for Gamla Stan, Vasa Museum, Royal Palace, and much more.
 Getting around is easy with the Stockholm Metro (Tunnelbana).

 Looking beyond city limits, the Stockholm metropolitan area covers 6,519 km², which is 1.1x larger than greater Moscow at 5,891 km².
 The Moscow metro area is also more populous, with 17.1 million people compared to 2.4 million.